The worst foods for sleep

 - If you feel hungry do eat something before your body starts to wind down.
 Going to bed on an empty stomach drops blood sugar levels and interferes with your body's ability to sleep optimally.

 - Avoid eating late at night where possible, your body will be converting food into energy.
-Make sure you have your bedtime snack no later than 30 minutes before you turn in.
-If you have reflux, it’s a good idea to avoid eating anything for at least 3 hours before lying down in bed.
+Make sure you have your bedtime snack no later than 30 minutes before you going to bed.
+If you suffer from reflux, it’s a good idea to avoid eating anything for at least 3 hours before lying down in bed.

 - Pay attention to portion control, as large portions can disrupt digestion.
 Try to eat smaller portions later in the evening.

-- Avoid stimulants that will keep you up at night such as sugars or caffeine.
+- Avoid stimulants such as sugar or caffeine that will keep you awake.

 The Worst Foods For Sleep